the1lab/1lab/src/1Lab/Path.lagda.md

 \end{tikzcd}\]
 ~~~

-We can ask Agda to verify this, by writing out the diagram as an `hcomp`{.Agda}:
+We can ask Mikan to verify this, by writing out the diagram as an
+`hcomp`{.Agda}:

 ```agda
 _ : {x y z : A} {p : x ≡ y} {q : y ≡ z} →